gastonmancini/go-auth-api-sample/README.md

 # go-auth-api-sample

-This is just an example of how to implement a simple API in Go, with basic authentication using JWT tokens and user management capabilities.
+This is just an example of how to implement a simple API in Go, with basic authentication using JWT tokens and user management.

 ## 💡 Motivation

 The solution is pretty naive and was developed only for trying out [Fiber](https://gofiber.io/) and [GORM](https://gorm.io/).
-Also the idea is leave the API ready to be consumed by frontend apps to be developed in newer versions of React and Angular (just to try them out too :)).

 ## 👀 Overview

-In short, the API allows you to register new users, login users, get and edit users, get and edit user roles, get permissions, get and edit user profile, change current user passwords and upload user profile image.
+In short, the API allows you to register new users, login users, manage users, user roles, permissions, user profile, change passwords and upload user profile images.

 Endpoints: